ClementNerma/NightOS/docs/specs/signals.md

 * A _signals queue_ ;
 * A _readiness indicator_

-Each signal has a 8-bit code that identifies it, as well as a 64-bit _datafield_ which is used to attach additional informations about the signal.
+Each signal has a 8-bit code that identifies it, as well as a 8 bytes _datafield_ which is used to attach additional informations about the signal.

 When the kernel sends a signal to a process, it first checks if an handler is already running.
 If so, it simply pushes the signal to the queue.